 96. Review of Act

-(1) The Minister must arrange for a review of the operation of this Act to be carried out as soon as practicable after the end of the period of 5 years beginning on the commencement of the Act.
+(1) The Minister must review the operation and effectiveness of this Act, and prepare a report based on the review, as soon as practicable after the 5th anniversary of the day on which the Residential Parks (Long-stay Tenants) Amendment Act 2020 section 3 comes into operation.

-(2) The Minister is to prepare a report based on the review made under subsection (1) and as soon as practicable after the preparation of the report cause it to be laid before each House of Parliament.
+(2) The Minister must cause the report to be laid before each House of Parliament as soon as practicable after it is prepared, but not later than 12 months after the 5th anniversary.

+(3) The Minister must transmit a copy of the report to the Clerk of a House of Parliament if —

+(a) the report has been prepared; and

+(b) the Minister is of the opinion that the House will not sit during the period of 21 days after the finalisation of the report.

+(4) A copy of the report transmitted to the Clerk of a House is taken to have been laid before that House.

+(5) The laying of a copy of a report that is taken to have occurred under subsection (4) must be recorded in the Minutes, or Votes and Proceedings, of the House on the first sitting day of the House after the receipt of the copy by the Clerk.

+[Section 96 inserted: No. 28 of 2020 s.
+80.]

 97. Transitional provisions

 (1) If, immediately before the commencement of this Act, a person held an option to make, renew or extend a residential park tenancy agreement, or to assign or otherwise transfer rights under a residential park tenancy agreement, the option may be exercised at the discretion of the person as if this Act had not been made.